-- 9. Note that the residential exclusions in s CB 17 (relevant for ss CB 12 and CB 13) and s CB 18 (relevant for s CB 14) do not require transactions to have no "regular pattern". - 10.
+- existence of a regular pattern of relevant transactions will not prevent a person from using those exclusions. - 10.
 This QWBA explains when a "regular pattern" of transactions will prevent you from using the residential exclusion in s CB 16, and when it will prevent you from using the main home exclusion in s CB 16A.